Friday, July 03, 2009

 When I say pit, I'm thinking of a peach's.
 As in James and the Giant, as in: the night has many things for a girl to imagine.
 The way the flesh of the peach can never be extricated, but clings- the fingers follow the juice.
 The tongue proceeds along the groove.
 Dark peach: become a night cavern- an ocean's inside us- a balloon for traveling over.
 When I said galleons of strong arms without heads, I meant natives, ancient.
 I meant it takes me a long time to get past the hands of men; I can barely get to their elbows.
 How a twin bed can become an anchor.
 How a balloon floating up the stairwell can become a person.
 Across the sea of the hallway then, I floated.
 I hung to the flourescent fixtures in the bathroom, I saw a decapitated head on the toilet.
 I'll do anything to keep from going in there.
 I only find the magazines under the mattress, the Vaseline in the headboard cabinet.
 A thought so hot you can't touch it.
 A pit.
 A broken jaw.
 A fever.

-This poem practically oozes creepiness.
-Among the aspects I find most notable: the way that Graham's protagonist self-infantilizes (regarding herself not as a woman but as a "girl"), the imagery that conflates the sexual with the horrific (Vaseline butting against a decapitated head, broken jaws, fevers), and the intimation that what is at the heart of this confrontation is some sort of compulsive relationship (the magazines do not seem to belong to the protagonist, and are, we assume, dirty.)
-Yet the poem intrigues because, despite its intimations, it never abandons the first person singular.
-Whomever the "you" happens to be, we never see them, they are never addressed, and the poem contains no "Other."
-There is solipsism at work, that cuts the implied "you" down to size; the narrator may be involved in an unhealthy relationship, but the primary feeling we get is one of self-loathing and self-disgust.
-The generalized phrases that are addressed to men (it takes me a long time to get past the hands of men, etc) serve to illustrate the narrator's alienation from whatever specific man is involved in the situation.
-There is also an unlikely quality to Graham's metaphors: what exactly could "balloon" imply, in this context?
-How can it be connected to the "peach" that Graham puts it up against?
-At one point, Graham creates a metaphoric chain, all meant to represent the same thing: dark peach, night cavern, ocean, balloon.
-The most obvious interpretation is that the metaphor is meant to signify the female sexual organ.
-However, the metaphoric chain is distorted, disturbing, and weird.
-It would seem incongruous that all these signifiers could be referring to the same thing.
-You have to stretch to allow the metaphoric chain to work, just as Graham stretches to convey what she wants to convey, which is equally brutal and surreal.
-The following poem, Double, has roughly the same feel:
+This poem oozes creepiness.
+Among the aspects I find most notable: the way that Graham's protagonist self-infantilizes (regarding herself not as a woman but as a "girl"), the imagery that conflates the sexual with the horrific (Vaseline butting against a decapitated head, broken jaws, fevers), and the intimation that what is at the heart of this confrontation is some sort of compulsive relationship.
+Yet the poem is intriguing because, despite its intimations, it never abandons the first person singular.
+Whomever the "you" happens to be, we never see them, they are never addressed, and the poem posits no "Other."
+There is solipsism at work, which cuts the implied "you" down to size; the narrator may be involved in an unhealthy relationship, but the primary feeling we get is one of self-loathing and self-disgust, expressed with compelling (and disturbing) intensity.
+The generalized phrases, addressed to men, serve to illustrate, as is Graham's wont, the narrator's alienation from whatever specific man is sewn into the situation, interior and exterior.

 Is it different from the dream